JYU-IBA/jibal/INSTALL.md

             vcpkg.exe install gsl:x64-windows getopt:x64-windows

     - Alternatively use *x86-windows* to compile 32-bit libraries.
 This is not recommended.
+    - Use *x64 Native Tools Command Prompt for VS2019* if you get errors related to x86 vs x64 platform issues
 5. Clone JIBAL repository (this one)
 6. Build
     - Set up your MSVC environment by running the vcvars64.bat (or opening the *x64 Native Tools Command Prompt for VS2019*)
-    - Run the following (from wherever jibal is cloned to):
+    - Run the following (from wherever JIBAL is cloned to):

           mkdir build
           cd build
           cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake ../

     - We use the `-G` option to select the MSVC compiler version.
 It's not strictly necessary.
 Use *Visual Studio 15 2017* for  MSVC 2017.
 Older versions are not supported.
-    - It may not be necessary to specify `$CMAKE_TOOLCHAIN_FILE$` explicitly either
+    - It may not be necessary to specify `$CMAKE_TOOLCHAIN_FILE$` explicitly either if you followed the instructions
     - Run the following to build the library

           msbuild ALL_BUILD.vcxproj